awsdocs/aws-systems-manager-user-guide/doc_source/parameter-search.md

 # Searching for Systems Manager parameters<a name="parameter-search"></a>

-When you have a large number of parameters in your account, it can be difficult to find information about just one or a few parameters at a time\.
+When you have a lot of parameters in your account, it can be difficult to find information about a single or several parameters at a time\.
 In this case, you can use filter tools to search for the ones you need information about, according to search criteria you specify\.
 You can use the AWS Systems Manager console, the AWS Command Line Interface \(AWS CLI\), the AWS Tools for PowerShell, or the [DescribeParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeParameters.html) API to search for parameters\.

 **Topics**
 + [Search for a parameter \(console\)](#parameter-search-console)